platformps/exercise.javascript_printing-shapes/README.md

 ## Part 8 - Upside Down Trapezoid
-* Finish defining the `printUpsideDownTrapezoid` function-stub located in `./assets/js/utils.js`.
+* Finish defining the `getUpsideDownTrapezoid` function-stub located in `./assets/js/shapes.js`.
 	* The function should require input for a `width`and `height`, and print an upside-down trapezoid of given width and height.
 	* If the input `height` is impossibly large for the given `width`, then the program should report, `Impossible shape!`